Leong Sin Nam: Contributions to the local Chinese community

 Leong Sin Nam contributed $7,500 towards the erection of the new Chinese Maternity Hospital in Kampar Road.
 The 61/2 acre land was presented by Foo Choon Yit, Foo Nyit Tse and Cheah Chong Siew.
 The original Ipoh Maternity Hospital started in 1904 was located in Chamberlain Road whose land was presented by Cheah Cheang Lim.
-Other notables in the early founding of the hospital were Dr. RM Connolly, Foo Choo Choon and Leong Fee.
+Other notables in the early founding of the hospital were RM Connolly, Foo Choo Choon, and Leong Fee.
 Leong Sin Nam was president of the Perak Chinese Maternity Association in 1926.
 The Chinese Maternity Hospital building was declared open on 7 October 1939 by the High Commissioner Sir Shenton Thomas.

 Leong Sin Nam's further contribution was when he helped to build the Ipoh Chinese Assembly Hall at Kuala Kangsar Road.
 During this time all important meetings were held at the Ipoh Town Hall facing the Railway Station.
 He together with other Chinese advocated for a larger building.
 An appeal was made to all Chinese workmen in Perak to subscribe to the building fund by a contribution of $3 per labourer to collect a total sum of $250,000 – $150,000 for the Assembly Hall and $100,000 for the adjacent School Building.
 Leong Sin Nam contributed $20,000 towards the project and he laid the foundation stone on 6 October 1937.
 The building was finally completed in 1939.

 Leong Sin Nam was the second President of the Perak Chinese Chamber of Commerce, after Foo Choo Choon the first President, in 1920.
 He was the mouthpiece for the Chinese and expressed their grievances over the rubber restrictions known as the "Stevenson Scheme" introduced on 1 November 1922.